Potato, Vegetable, and Rice Soup

 7. Step 7:

-Cut tomatoes into cubes.
-Tomatoes can be peeled beforehand (I usually don't do this).
-For soup, use ripe, meaty, sweet varieties of tomatoes.
-Stir and cook for about another minute or two.
+Cut the tomatoes into cubes.
+You can peel them first (I usually don't).
+Use ripe, meaty, sweet tomatoes.
+Stir into the sauté and cook another minute or two.

 8. Step 8:

-When the potatoes are ready, put the beans and cabbage in the pan.
-Cook for about 5 minutes until the broccoli is soft.
+When the potatoes are done, add the beans and broccoli to the pot.
+Cook for about 5 minutes, until the broccoli is tender.

 9. Step 9:

-Add the fried and boiled rice to the pan.
-Try it with salt, add salt if necessary.
+Add the sauté and the boiled rice to the pot.
+Taste and add salt if needed.

 10. Step 10:

-Put the finely chopped greens in a saucepan and leave to boil for a few seconds.
-Remove the finished soup from the heat and let it brew for a while.
+Add the finely chopped herbs and let it simmer a few seconds.
+Take the finished soup off the heat and let it rest for a bit.

 11. Step 11:

-When serving, offer pieces of boiled chicken, fresh sour cream and sweet ground pepper to the soup.
+Serve the soup with pieces of the boiled chicken, fresh sour cream, and ground allspice.

 Caloric content of the products possible in the composition of the dish